hellerve/blog/wip/Mul_Dim.md

 inferior than anything Angia had ever touched, and yet obviously Maya had wrestled them and prevailed, and co-authored one of the main strands of the canon.
-And then the transpiled code, a beautiful mess of obviously machine-translated mul-sim code, into a format only Dizz could really navigate.
+And then the transpiled code, a beautiful mess of obviously machine-translated mul-dim code, into a format only Dizz could really navigate.
 But the intricacy and preciousness of the artifact, small as it was, was still there.
 Somehow, after hundreds of years, the beauty of this piece of the canon was still apparent.